amaranth-lang/amaranth/docs/glossary.rst

 .. _BRAM:

  **Block RAM (BRAM)**
-  Block RAM is on-chip random access memory, stored evenly across a chip, to store large amounts of data.
+  On-chip random access memory, stored evenly across a chip, to store large amounts of data.

   BRAM, sometimes called embedded RAM, doesn't need refreshing (as DRAM does) and, like SRAM, doesn't need a memory controller.
 Single-port BRAM can either read or write on the single port;  dual-port BRAM supports read and write for any two addresses and both ports can read *and* write.